virtualritz/nsi-docs/docs/nodes.rst

 An example is to connect many lights to such a node to create a *light set* and then to connect this node to ``outputlayer.lightset`` (see :ref:`outputlayer<node:outputlayer>` and
-:ref:`light layers<section:lightlayers>`).
+:ref:`light layers<section:lightlayers>` ).

-It has the following parameters:
+It has the following attributes:

-.. table:: global node optional parameters
+.. table:: set node optional attributes
     :widths: 2 1 2 5

     +---------------------------------+--------------+---------------------------------------+